sha256feng/mldl-md-dynamics/README.md

 [Automatic Chemical Design Using a Data-Driven Continuous Representation of Molecules](https://www.doi.org/10.1021/acscentsci.7b00572)
 Rafael Gómez-Bombarelli, Jennifer N. Wei, David Duvenaud, José Miguel Hernández-Lobato, Benjamín Sánchez-Lengeling, Dennis Sheberla, Jorge Aguilera-Iparraguirre, Timothy D. Hirzel, Ryan P. Adams, Alán Aspuru-Guzik.
 (2018)

-The authors from Kyulux North America Inc, Harvard Univ, Univ of Toronto, Univ of Cambridge, Google Brain, Princeton Univ, and CIFAR designed a VAE(variational autoencoder)-style model to learn a latent continuous space for chemical structure.
-The input is SMILE strings, going through RNN or CNN to map to latent space, and later is restructed to SMILE strings.
-They also built a prediction model based on latent space representation to predict drug properties, so that chemicals with desirable properties  can be designed.
+The authors from Kyulux North America Inc, Harvard, UToronto, UCambridge, Google, Princeton Univ, and CIFAR designed a VAE(variational autoencoder)-style model to learn a continuous latent space for chemicals.
+The input is SMILE string, going through RNN or CNN to map to latent space, and later is reconstructed to SMILE strings.
+They also built a prediction model using latent space vectors to predict drug properties.

 [DeepAtom: A Framework for Protein-Ligand Binding Affinity Prediction](https://arxiv.org/abs/1912.00318)